rajasushanth/Topic-web/README.md

 # Topic Web

-Topic web is the presentation layer built using boostrap and Thymeleaf - a powerful templating engine with default support for Spring framework.
+Topic web is the presentation layer for Topic application built using boostrap and Thymeleaf - a powerful templating engine with default support for Spring framework.
 It consumes the REST API exposed by Topic Service and authenticated via JWT tokens.

 ## Getting Started